KMASAHIRO/NAF_extended/README.md

 ### Evaluation
 - Computing the spectral loss from the inference results on the test data
   <br>
   The options must be the same as those used in training.
+  The results will be printed to the standard output.
   - ```
     python ./model_pipeline/evaluation/compute_spectral_loss.py --exp_name sim_data_exp --epochs 300 --phase_alpha 3.0 --dir_ch 4
     ```
 - Computing the T60-error from the inference results on the test data
   <br>
   The options must be the same as those used in training.
+  The results will be printed to the standard output.
   - ```
     python ./model_pipeline/evaluation/compute_T60_err.py --exp_name sim_data_exp --epochs 300 --phase_alpha 3.0 --dir_ch 4
     ```
 - Computing the DoA error from the inference results on the test data
   <br>
   Do not specify the options.
+  The results will be printed to the standard output.
   - ```
     python ./model_pipeline/evaluation/compute_DoA_err.py
     ```